Advice about paying for care home fees

 The Symponia handbook, which can be downloaded here gives a useful overview of the service that Symponia offer and includes case studies and practical hints and tips.

 If you don’t already have a financial adviser experienced in these later life fee planning issues on how to fund the cost of care, you might be interested in meeting up with your local Symponia member.

-The advice you get will also take into account whether you need nursing care or residential care, both of which are available at Sutton Valence Care Home in Maidstone.
-We suggest that initially you discuss the care home fees with our Home Manager who can then help to set up a meeting or discussion with the local Symponia member in Maidstone at your earliest convenience.
+The advice you get will also take into account whether you need nursing care or residential care, both of which are available at Uplands Care Home in Streatham.
+We suggest that initially you discuss the care home fees with our Home Manager who can then help you to arrange a meeting or discussion with the local Symponia member in Streatham at your earliest convenience.
 All first meetings are offered without cost or obligation.